essdot/js-lessons/README.md

 I hope to explain these things in a way that makes you a better Javascript developer.
 Part of honing your skills is understanding the tools you use in depth.

 Disco! ✨🌐✨

+#### A note about style

+I don't use semicolons.
+Feel free to fork this repo and replace the examples with ones that match your stylistic preferences :)